 There are many ways to prepare a tart crust.
 Some people chill the dough in the refrigerator, others place it in the tart pan immediately.
 Some people roll the dough out and carefully place it in the tart pan, others place the big ball of dough on the tart pan and use their fingers to spread it throughout the pan.
 Some people use pie weights, others poke the shell with the tines of a fork.
 No matter what your preferences may be, here are some tips and tricks on how to prepare a delicious, golden tart pastry crust to fill with rich cream and beautiful fruit.

-Making a Tart Pastry Crust
+Tips for Making a Tart Crust

 - Mixer or Food Processor

 - Tart pan (with removable bottom)

 - Parchment Paper (optional)

 - Pie weights (optional)

 Mixing — It’s important to never over-mix or over-beat the dough.
 Be sure to follow the ingredients, measurements and instructions carefully.
 A mixer or food processor can be used for this step of the process.
 If a mixer is used, scrapes the sides of the bowl often and beat on low speed until just incorporated.
 If a food processor is used, pulse the mixture until a ball forms.
 Independent of which method you use, the dough will come together very quickly.
 This is tart crust so kneading is unnecessary.

 Chilling — If you prefer to chill the pastry crust, cover the ball of dough in plastic wrap and place in the refrigerator for at least 30 minutes.
 The dough can keep in the refrigerator for 3 days.
 The longer it sits in the refrigerator to chill, the more the gluten in the dough will relax.
 If you don’t relax the dough, chances are you’ll have tough dough that pulls away from the pan when it’s in the oven.
 Trust me…I know from experience.